CA1R7/node-annonfiles/README.md

 # node-annonfiles
-(NOT_CLEAN_YET) Annonfiles unofficial API for uploading and downloading files.
+Annonfiles unofficial API for uploading and downloading files.

 # Installation